Healthier Bacon Gouda Breakfast Enchiladas

 Once the cheese is fully melted and incorporated, stir in the seasoning before pouring over the breakfast enchiladas.
 Top with remaining shredded gouda and you’re gouda to go!

 Final Breakfast Enchiladas Recipe Notes

 Just to reiterate on the gouda cheese sauce, as long as you start slowly and prevent any burning, your sauce will be just fine.
 When you’ve added all the milk and the sauce slightly sticks to your spatula/whisk or leaves a streak when you drag them across the bottom, it’s ready for the cheese.

 All that said, if you don’t want to sauce it up, you could get away with heating up something like the light alfredo I use in my breakfast mac and cheese before adding the gouda.
-Or you might try something like the cheddar sauce from my pork tenderloin mac and cheese recipe.
+Or you might try something like the cheddar sauce from my buffalo chicken mac and cheese recipe.

 And I think that just about covers it.
 If you have any questions about these breakfast enchiladas, drop a comment below or join my free Facebook group where 10,000 other home cooks will answer your question!

 - 10 slices Center Cut Bacon, chopped

 - 4 Cutdacarb Flatbreads, halved (or your choice of flatbread/tortillas)

 Gouda Cheese Sauce

 - 2 Tbsp (28g) Light Butter, I used Land O' Lakes with canola